Are you wondering how to help a friend through a breakup?

 It is admirable to drop everything and rush to a loved one’s side in the midst of a breakup.
 However, as things shake out, give and take space from the chaos accordingly.

-If you feel yourself taking on too many of the emotions to the point you are becoming overwhelmed, riddled with anxiety, or experiencing spikes in your mood both up and down, get some space.
+If you feel yourself taking on too many of the emotions to the point you are becoming overwhelmed, riddled with anxiety, or experiencing spikes in your mood, get some space.

 You do not need to communicate to your friend that their heartbreak has led you to this point, nor should you, as you do not want to make them feel guilty for relying on you.
 Instead, use your need for space as encouragement for them to also enjoy some free time to practice self-care.

 4. Know what to say and what not to say